What I Learned Reorganising a 45-Person Division at the Ethereum Foundation

 The conventional wisdom in large organisations is that restructuring is disruptive and should be minimised.
 I think the opposite is true in fast-moving ecosystems.

-That's what I think more organisations in this industry need: not better strategy documents, but the willingness to build things that are designed to outlast their builders.
-Build what matters.
-Build it to last.
-And build it so it doesn't need you.
+That's what I think more organisations in this industry need: not better strategy documents, but the willingness to build things designed to outlast their builders.